-Cori McCarthy is the author of four YA books and a forthcoming nonfiction picture book about Kahlil Gibran.
-She is an Irish-Lebanese American who resides in the midwest and spends most of her time playing guitar, reading poetry, raising her son, running a teen writing group, and working as a freelance editor at Yellow Bird Editors.
-Like many of her characters, she is a member of the LGBTQ community.
+Cori McCarthy is the author of six young adult books, three released and three on the way, as well as a forthcoming nonfiction picture book about Kahlil Gibran.
+Cori is an Irish-Lebanese American who resides in New England and spends most of their time playing guitar, reading poetry, raising their son, running a teen writing group, and working as a freelance editor.
+Like many of their characters, they are a member of the LGBTQ+ community.

-Cori started writing when she was thirteen.
-She earned a BA in Creative Writing from Ohio University, focusing in memoir writing and poetry.
-After graduation, she completed UCLA’s Professional Program in Screenwriting and served as an AmeriCorps volunteer in Appalachian Ohio.
-In 2011, she earned an MFA in Writing for Children & Young Adults from Vermont College of Fine Arts.
+Cori started writing at the age of thirteen.
+After earning a BA in Creative Writing from Ohio University, focusing in memoir writing and poetry, they completed UCLA’s Professional Program in Screenwriting and served as an AmeriCorps volunteer in Appalachian Ohio.
+In 2011, they earned an MFA in Writing for Children & Young Adults from Vermont College of Fine Arts.

-Kirkus called her debut novel, THE COLOR OF RAIN, “[an] elegantly written and emotionally cathartic page-turner.”
-Her second novel, BREAKING SKY, received starred review from School Library Journal and the Bulletin for the Center of Children’s Books and is in development to become a film by Sony Pictures.
+Their second novel, BREAKING SKY, received starred review from School Library Journal and the Bulletin for the Center of Children’s Books and is in development to become a film by Sony Pictures.
 Kirkus reviewed it as “smart, exciting, confident–and quite possibly the next Big Thing.”
-Her third book, YOU WERE HERE, is a contemporary mixed media novel including word art poetry and graphic novel sections.
-The novel earned starred reviews from the Bulletin for the Center of Children’s Books and VOYA, and made the 2016 Texas Library Association’s 2017 Tayshas Reading List.

-Cori’s fourth young adult novel, NOW A MAJOR MOTION PICTURE, will be released in April 2018 from Sourcebooks Fire.
+Cori’s fourth young adult novel, NOW A MAJOR MOTION PICTURE, is a Junior Library Guild selection and will be released in April 2018 from Sourcebooks Fire.

-Cori’s fifth title, HOPE IS AN ARROW, a nonfiction picture biography about famed Lebanese American poet Kahlil Gibran, is forthcoming from Candlewick in 2019.
+Cori’s picture book, HOPE IS AN ARROW, a nonfiction picture biography about famed Lebanese American poet Kahlil Gibran, is forthcoming from Candlewick in 2021.

 Cori’s novel in verse, Name Me America, won the Middle Grade category for the 2014 Katherine Paterson Prize.
 Cori is also the co-founder of Rainbow Boxes, a charitable initiative aiming to bring LGBTQIA fiction to community libraries and GSAs across America.

-Cori is an editor and writing coach.
-Hire her through Yellow Bird Editor.
+Cori is an editor, teacher, and writing coach.
+Find out more at Yellow Bird Editor.